microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 ![image](./img/prep11.png)

+> [!NOTE]
-💡 Please note: To be able to add the public IP addresses they need to be configured with an [DNS name lable](https://learn.microsoft.com/en-us/azure/dns/dns-custom-domain?toc=%2Fazure%2Fvirtual-network%2Ftoc.json#public-ip-address).
+> Please note: To be able to add the public IP addresses they need to be configured with an [DNS name lable](https://learn.microsoft.com/en-us/azure/dns/dns-custom-domain?toc=%2Fazure%2Fvirtual-network%2Ftoc.json#public-ip-address).

 Check the Overview section under the navigation pane and note that the source load balancer is shown as *online* whereas the destination load balancer is shown as *degraded*.
 If you copy the DNS name of the Traffic Manager profile and paste it into your browser, you should be able to browse the source web servers through the Traffic Manager Profile.